samuelrieder/jaswig.github.io/_posts/2016-07-07-three ways to boost your work ethic.markdown

 ### Impact of nature inspired design

 People have a preprogramed preference for natural elements.
-Philosopher Yannick Joye from Ghent University, Belgium devoted his PhD to this subject (.
+Philosopher Yannick Joye from Ghent University, Belgium devoted his PhD to this subject.
 Giving us some pretty interesting insights.
 It turns out that our brain has specific modules for handling natural and non-natural stimuli that could explain us the [biophilia hypothesis](https://en.wikipedia.org/wiki/Biophilia_hypothesis) or the love of living systems.

 ![Love for Nature](/images/blog/Love for Nature.jpg){:.small}